george24601/notes/arch/flash_sales.md

 1. redis for consitency check, set 5 mins expire time
 2. unique token for each submission request on the frontend

+at nginx level: block the dup requests

+use MQ to decouple as much as we can, i.e., won the lottery vs sending out the gifts

+note lottery is differnet from flash sale

 Cancel order: MQ based solutions